 Edited by Mica Pollock

-In this invitation to join everyday antiracism in schools, I edited short essays by leading experts who offered concrete and realistic strategies “in a groundbreaking book that should become required reading for every teacher in the country” (The New Press).
-Everyday Antiracism focuses attention on specific antiracist work to do in schools and leads readers to the wisdom of many.
+Everyday Antiracism leads readers to the wisdom of many leading experts who offer concrete and realistic strategies “in a groundbreaking book that should become required reading for every teacher in the country” (The New Press).
 Use its chapters to spark both reflection and concrete action.

-(After teaching EAR in preservice courses for years, I put additional key background information and reflection prompts on race and inequality in Schooltalk.
-I now use the books in combination in both preservice and inservice.)
+(I put additional key background information and reflection prompts on race and inequality in Schooltalk.
+I now use the books in combination in both preservice and inservice.) -Mica

 Which acts by educators are “racist” and which are “antiracist”?
 How can an educator constructively discuss complex issues of race with students and colleagues?
 In Everyday Antiracism, leading educators deal with the most challenging questions about race in school, offering invaluable and effective advice.